Liberty State Park

 Historic Significance

-The park's history is deeply intertwined with America's industrial and immigration past.
-The area once served as a major transportation hub, housing the Central Railroad of New Jersey Terminal (CRRNJ), which played a crucial role in transporting immigrants arriving at Ellis Island to destinations across the United States.
-Today, the restored CRRNJ Terminal stands as a historic landmark within the park.
+The park's roots run deep in America's industrial and immigration story.
+This area once bustled as a major transportation hub, home to the Central Railroad of New Jersey Terminal (CRRNJ).
+This historic terminal was the point where many immigrants, after processing at Ellis Island, boarded trains to destinations across the country.
+Today, the beautifully restored CRRNJ Terminal stands as both a historic landmark and a practical ferry departure point for those heading to the Statue of Liberty and Ellis Island.

 Looking northeast along the shorewalk